OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

   width="30%" style="float:right;padding-left:25px;padding-bottom:25px">
 </a>

+## Two years in the making

 GRASS 8.5.0 is here.
 This feature release contains more than **2515 changes**, the result of **two years of focused work** by the GRASS community.
 We deliberately postponed what would have been a 2025 release so that several interlocking pieces could land together: a new Python API, JSON output across dozens of tools, and a complete rewrite of the documentation.
 These changes are more useful together than they would have been in sequence, and they took time to do well.

 This is also the first release under our refreshed branding, aligned with OSGeo's branding.
-The project has readopted its original name, **GRASS**, with a [new logo and visual identity](https://grass.osgeo.org/news/2025_04_29_grass_branding_update/).
+The project has readopted its original name, **GRASS**, with a [new logo and visual identity](/news/2025_04_29_grass_branding_update/).

 ## A step change for Python users